![]() |

 1 clove finely minced garlic

-2 cups finely chopped cooked turkey
+2 cups finely chopped cooked

 1/4 cup heavy cream